 The question that often arises is this: when your seawall stands in need of some work, is it more cost-effective for you to repair your current seawall or simply replace it?
 The answer to that question, of course, will depend on several factors.

 The most important factor to determine is how your current seawall is failing.

 Related Blog: The Advantages and Disadvantages of Seawalls

 To understand the most common types of seawall failures, it's good to first have a working knowledge of how seawalls are constructed.

-Seawalls can be constructed of concrete, steel, PVC, or composite panels that are vertically placed to separate water from adjacent land, reducing erosion of waterfront land.
-The three distinct parts of a seawall include interlocking panels, a seawall cap which ties the panels together, and tie rods that anchor the seawall, ensuring that it remains erect, and does not fall into the water.
-There are four types of seawall failure:
+In most cases, to reduce erosion along waterfront land, seawall construction consists of concrete, steel, PVC, or composite panels that are vertically placed to separate water from adjacent land.
+The three distinct parts of a seawall include interlocking panels, a seawall cap that ties the panels together, and tie rods that anchor the seawall, ensuring that it remains erect, and does not fall into the water.

 1. Waterline Failure

 Horizontal cracks may develop in the panels along the waterline, due to aging concrete, rod corrosion, or hydrostatic pressure.
 Eventually, these cracks lead to the panels breaking along the lines created.

 2. Toe and Berm Failure